Evineit/Savings-django-webapp/readme.md

     View active subscriptions, including the next payment date, a description or title, the type of schedule

 * Movements History
+    Should it be handle in json format or in the database

 * Categories: Allow users categorize the payments in common categories.
     There should be a quick add button for incomes and expenses in every category.